Sjuice1/RESTful-Web-store/README.md

 Ensure the proper configuration of your database and [JMS](https://en.wikipedia.org/wiki/Jakarta_Messaging) by modifying the properties file.
 Locate the `application.properties` file in your project and update the relevant settings for your connection.

 ## Usage
-To interact with this project, you can use the following commands.

 Each command includes an annotation that provides an explanation of its intended use.
 #### Example
 ```java